orbingol/NURBS-Python/docs/module_container.rst

 This module works with ``BSpline`` and ``NURBS`` modules and it contains the following classes:

-* :py:class:`MultiAbstract`, abstract base class for all containers
+* :py:class:`.MultiAbstract` abstract base class for all containers
-* :py:class:`MultiCurve`, 2D and 3D curve container class
+* :py:class:`.MultiCurve` 2D and 3D curve container class
-* :py:class:`MultiSurface`, surface container class
+* :py:class:`.MultiSurface` surface container class

 .. automodule:: geomdl.Multi